 Causes of single-vehicle motorcycle accidents

-During the last decade, more than 10,000 people were killed and more than 250,000 people were injured in single-vehicle motorcycle accidents.
-According to the National Highway Traffic Safety Administration, nearly 40% of serious motorcycle accidents reported abrupt braking and steering maneuvers immediately prior to the accident.
-These findings suggest that a number of the single-vehicle motorcycle accidents can be traced back to the interaction of the motorcycle with another hazard on the roadway – a reckless driver, road hazards that should have been repaired or removed, or even a child’s toy out in front of your bike.
+Over the last decade, more than 10,000 people were killed, and more than 250,000 were injured in single-vehicle motorcycle accidents.
+According to the National Highway Traffic Safety Administration, nearly 40% of serious motorcycle accidents reported abrupt braking and steering maneuvers immediately before the accident.
+These findings suggest that some single-vehicle motorcycle accidents can be traced back to the interaction of the motorcycle with another hazard on the roadway – a reckless driver, road hazards that should have been repaired or removed, or even a child’s toy out in front of your bike.

 Along with skilled accident reconstruction experts, an experienced motorcycle accident injury lawyer from Hardy, Wolf & Downing will diligently work to locate the responsible party or parties involved in a single-vehicle motorcycle accident and obtain compensation for the rider or the rider’s loved ones.

 A: In motorcycle crashes caused by a defective product, the rider may not know why the accident occurred.
 Despite precautions and safety measures a motorcyclist may take, a bike can fail to work correctly, and serious injuries can occur.